The Dusk Barrens

-If you have proficiency in the Performance skill and put your performance skill to use during your downtime, you earn enough to support a comfortable lifestyle instead.
+If you have proficiency in the Performance skill, or in a Tool that can be found useful in town (which is most of them), you can earn enough to support a comfortable lifestyle instead.

 Recuperating (from the compendium)

-- End one effect on you that prevents you from regaining hit points.
+You end one non-magical effect on you that prevents you from regaining hit points.

 You repair all of your torn or worn pieces of equipment, armor and weapons.
-Equipment that got destroyed or lost needs to be replaced.
+Equipment that got destroyed or lost must be replaced.

 Browse through books, question locals and study the terrain to gain an advantage on your next roll as a Guide during travel.
 See Undertaking an Expedition.

 You can spend time between adventures learning a new language or gaining proficiency with a set of tools.